 Cold-Weather Outdoor Gear

 Don’t be fooled by any Black Friday or Cyber Monday “deals” you might come across on winter outdoor gear, such as snowboards, sleds and hiking boots.
-These items are priced highest during the winter months, because they’re at peak popularity, warns consumer savings expert Andrea Woroch.
+These items are priced highest during the winter months, because that’s when people use them, warns consumer savings expert Andrea Woroch.
 Any discounts retailers may offer on new product models won’t be nearly as significant compared to end-of-season sales in late February or March, when you can score 50% or more off.

-If you must buy outdoor gear right now (say, you’ve got someone on your holiday gift-giving list who’s an avid hiker), shop at a discount specialty store such as REI’s online outlet, Woroch recommends.
-She says consumers can expect to find deals of as much as 40% off cold-weather outerwear and sporting goods from previous seasons or overstock -- not merchandise made specifically for an outlet store, which tends to be of lesser quality.
+If you must buy outdoor gear right now (say, you’ve got someone on your holiday gift-giving list who’s got a trip booked), shop at a discount specialty store such as REI’s online outlet, Woroch recommends.
+She says consumers can expect to find deals of as much as 40% off cold-weather outerwear and sporting goods from previous seasons or overstock — not merchandise made specifically for an outlet store, which tends to be of lesser quality.

 It’s no secret that Apple plays by its own rules, especially when it comes to offering discounts on products.
 Holiday shoppers with their hearts set on finding bargains on the latest AirPods or Apple Watch won’t see any on the tech giant’s website or at its brick-and-mortar locations.
 That’s because Apple usually limits its special offers on new items to its annual product event in September, says BradsDeals.com’s Runyan.

 However, you may find discounts on previous year’s versions.
 Like many manufacturers that offer clearance sales, the tech giant will be looking to make room for the new releases.